Travel to Belgium

 1. Last updated on

-The Belgian Visa Application Center (TLScontact) in Kampala is responsible for the receipt of physical visa applications (for travels to Belgium and Luxembourg only).
+The Embassy of Belgium in Kampala outsources the handling of visa applications to the service provider TLScontact (for travels to Belgium and Luxembourg).

 TLS is located on Ground Floor Block A Victoria Courts, Old Kira Road, Bukoto, Kampala.

-Information about visa feesvisa requirements and how to book a slot to submit a visa application at TLS can be found on the TLS website
+Information on fees and booking of a slot to submit a visa application are on the TLS fees page and TLS procedure page.

 Somali Family reunion visa applications

-Since 1st January 2019, all Somali visa applicants wishing to apply for family reunion with a family member (a refugee or a person with subsidiary protection in Belgium) will have to submit their visa applications in Nairobi (Kenya)!
-This is irrespective of your own personal status (refugee, resident etc) in Uganda.
+Since 1st January 2019, all Somali visa applicants residing in Uganda wishing to apply for family reunion with a family member (a refugee or a person with subsidiary protection in Belgium) will have to submit their visa applications in Nairobi (Kenya).
+This is irrespective of your own personal status (refugee, resident, etc) in Uganda.
 Details on the visa procedure in Nairobi can be found on the website of the Embassy of Belgium in Kenya

 2. How much is the handling fee (cost for processing your visa application)?

-Please check the website of TLS for details.
+Please visit the TLS fees page for more details.

 The handling fee is not refundable in case of refusal or cancellation of the application.